-The community of Paraiso del Dios bordered a former Used Lead Acid Battery recovery operation in the port city of Haina near Santo Domingo.
-In 1997, several hundred children were surveyed and found to have a mean blood lead level of 71 µg/dL (range: 9-234 µg/dL); 28% of the children required immediate medical treatment and 5% showed lead levels >79 µg/dL.
+The community of Paraiso del Dios bordered a former used lead acid battery recovery operation in the port city of Haina near Santo Domingo.
+In 1997, several hundred children were surveyed and found to have a mean blood lead level (the concentration of lead in a person's body) of 71 µg/dL (range: 9-234 µg/dL); 28% of the children required immediate medical treatment.
 Residents reported that several children suffered seizures during the factory's operational years and continue to exhibit learning disabilities.

 The factory closed in 2000 and a repository for waste materials was developed on-site.
 A retaining wall was constructed and ravines on the north side of the site were excavated and filled with waste.
 The site was then abandoned and was subject to extensive uncontrolled salvage activities.
 The concrete retaining wall was scavenged, releasing large amounts of buried waste into the community during rain events.
 The exposed wastes, exceeding 30% lead, were scavenged and sold as scrap.
 Highly contaminated materials were recycled and used as building material and fill in the adjacent community.

 Children from the surrounding community accessed the industrial site on a daily basis.
-Most children were tracking soils off-site on their feet and clothes, exposing siblings in their homes.
+Most children were tracking soils from the site, exposing the rest of their families.

 Journal Articles and Technical Reports